eamid/trimap/README.rst

 How to use TriMap
 -----------------

-TriMap enjoys a transformer API similiar to other sklearn libraries.
+TriMap has a transformer API similar to other sklearn libraries.
 To use TriMap with the default parameters, simply do:

 .. code:: python